PeterWachira01/Laravel_Authentication_System/README.md

 - User Registration: Allow users to sign up with a unique email address and password.
 - User Login: Provide a secure login mechanism for registered users.
-- Password Reset: Enable users to reset their passwords in case they forget them.
+- Email Verification: Enable users to verify their email addresses after they register.
 - Middleware Protection: Utilize Laravel middleware to protect routes and ensure authenticated access.
 - User Profile Management: Allow users to update their profile information.